de-vri-es/serial2-tokio-rs/README.md

 * Simple interface: one [`SerialPort`] struct for all supported platforms.
 * List available ports.
 * Custom baud rates on all supported platforms except Solaris and Illumos.
-* Concurrent reads and writes from multiple threads, even on Windows.
+* Concurrent reads and writes from multiple tasks, even on Windows.
 * Purge the OS buffers (useful to discard read noise when the line should have been silent, for example).
 * Read and control individual modem status lines to use them as general purpose I/O.
 * Cross platform configuration of serial port settings: